breuleux/letest/README.md

     par "description": test    ;; tests executed asynchronously : test                     ;; unnamed test

+As shown in the example, each of these forms can also contain subtests.

-All tests are executed asynchronously and their results are collated in the order that they finish. `do` blocks are executed before the tests that follow them and can be used to set up state, but the tests themselves may be executed in parallel and in no particular order.
-Therefore, tests should not mutate data structures that may be used by other tests, nor set up a state for other tests to use (all of this can be done in the initial `do` block).
+By default tests are executed asynchronously and their results are collated in the order that they finish. `setup` blocks are executed before the tests that follow them and can be used to set up state, but the tests themselves may be executed in parallel and in no particular order.
+Therefore, tests should not mutate data structures that may be used by other tests, nor set up a state for other tests to use (all of this can be done in the initial `setup` block).

-The `await` keyword can be used in the `do` blocks or in any test to do asynchronous operations, e.g. fetch web pages.
+The `await` keyword can be used in the `setup` blocks or in any test to do asynchronous operations, e.g. fetch web pages.

 The `seq` keyword may be used to guarantee that the tests will be